Western Michigan University ／ ウェスタンミシガン大学

 |Minimum GPA (G)||3.0|

-The Murakami memorial scholarship (covers room, board and insurance fees at WMU) is offered to one student.
+The Murakami memorial scholarship (covers double room, board and insurance fees at WMU) is offered to one student among six students.
 Due to a recent change in U.S. tax laws, all scholarship monies awarded beyond tuition are subject to a 14% tax.
-This amount will be charged to exchange student's account, and the student will be held responsible for this tax.
+This amount will be charged to exchange student's account every semester, and the student will be held responsible for this tax every semester.
 The withheld 14% is usually reimbursed to student upon filing of U.S. tax forms which will be made available in late January via our website (http://www.wmich.edu/international).

 A student selected as a grantee cannot apply for and receive other scholarships.

-Exchange studnets are required to live in on-campus housing.
+Exchange students are required to live in on-campus housing.